STPA-driven Multilevel Runtime Monitoring for In-time Hazard Detection

 A simplified AEB system model~\cite{mathworks:2021} is a representative system for studying the methodology for STPA-driven runtime monitor design (Fig.~\ref{aeb}).
 The output of the AEB controller determines the braking state that decelerates the ego car, which is a car with autonomous features.

-The dynamics of this car are a model of the vehicle dynamics (plant) module whose output and the scenario under consideration (explained later) determine the inputs to the radar and vision sensors.
-The outputs of these sensors are fused to estimate the relative distance and relative velocity between the ego car and the most important object (MIO).
+A model of the vehicle dynamics module was considered whose output---together with the scenario under consideration---determines the inputs to the radar and vision sensors.
+The outputs of these sensors are fused to estimate the relative distance and relative velocity between the ego car and the ``most important object'' (MIO).
 The MIO is not always the lead car.
 For example, if a pedestrian comes in front of the ego car, this would be the MIO.
-Based on these inputs (relative distance and velocity to the MIO), the AEB controller estimates the braking state (Fig.~\ref{aeb}).
-When the ego car is at a safe distance but gets closer than a threshold for safe operation, an alert, forward collision warning, is issued.
+Based on these inputs (distance and velocity relative to the MIO), the AEB controller estimates the braking state (Fig.~\ref{aeb}).
+When the ego car is at a safe distance but gets closer required for safe operation, an alert, forward collision warning, is issued.
 If the driver does not brake or the braking is insufficient, then the AEB engages the ``stage I'' partial braking (PB1) at a certain critical relative distance.
 If this does not suffice, ``stage II'' partial braking (PB2) is applied at a closer relative distance, and then full braking (FB) is engaged.
 This action decelerates the car to avoid a collision characterized by a minimum headway distance when the velocity of the ego car reaches zero.
-Runtime monitors for data, network and functional are placed at different levels in a CPS (Fig.~\ref{aeb}).
+Runtime monitors of data, network and functional types are placed at different levels in a CPS (Fig.~\ref{aeb}).